gsoft-inc/wl-squide/docs/reference/rsbuild/defineBuildRemoteModuleConfig.md

 ## Returns

-A webpack [configuration object](https://webpack.js.org/concepts/configuration/) tailored for a Squide remote module application in development mode.
+A webpack [configuration object](https://webpack.js.org/concepts/configuration/) tailored for a Squide remote module application in build mode.

 ## Conventions

-To fulfill Squide remote module requirements, the `defineDevRemoteModuleConfig` function will pre-configure the [ModuleFederationPlugin](https://module-federation.io/configure/index.html) with the following `filename` and `exposes` properties.
+To fulfill Squide remote module requirements, the `defineBuildRemoteModuleConfig` function will pre-configure the [ModuleFederationPlugin](https://module-federation.io/configure/index.html) with the following `filename` and `exposes` properties.

 ```js
 {